Come follow Me, July 14-20, D&C 77-80. Free primary lesson helps

 (Click on the picture)

-I should receive “all things with thankfulness.”
+I can receive “all things with thankfulness.”

 Sing a song about gratitude, such as “I Am Glad for Many Things” (Children’s Songbook, 151), or watch the video “Think to Thank” (ChurchofJesusChrist.org).
 Give the children time to make lists of things they are thankful for.
 Encourage them to list as many things as possible in the time you give them.